 This link has general information about income levels at which financial help or coverage is available, as well as what counts as income: www.healthcare.gov/lower-costs/qualifying-for-lower-costs/

-Q 106: What benefits will be available for adults newly eligible for Medicaid?
+Q 106: What benefits are available for childless adults eligible for Medicaid?

-Each state can define the benefit package for this newly-eligible group.
+Each state that expanded Medicaid has defined the benefit package for this newly-eligible group.
 The benchmark benefit package needs to at least include the essential health benefits (EHB) available through the [insert name of state exchange].
 (See Question 17.)
 Contact the [insert name of state Medicaid agency] at [insert contact information] for more information.

 Q 107: Are undocumented immigrants eligible for Medicaid?